hamlim/ShirleysScheduler/frontend/JS documentation.md

-# Javascript Assorted Notes and Documentation For
+# Javascript Assorted Notes and Documentation For When Is Better
-ShirleysScheduler

 [Shirleys-scheduler.com](https://shirleys-scheduler.com)
 -----------------